ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 While each specification defines its own start rule, only CoMID and CoSWID are stand-alone specifications.
 The CoRIM specification - as the bundling format - has a dependency on CoMID and CoSWID and is not a stand-alone specification.

 While stand-alone CoSWID tags may be signed {{-coswid}}, CoMID tags are not intended to be stand-alone and are always part of a CoRIM that must be signed. {{-coswid}} specifies the use of COSE {{-COSE}} for signing.
-This specification defines how to generate singed CoRIM tags with COSE to enable proof of authenticity and temper-evidence.
+This specification defines how to generate signed CoRIM tags with COSE to enable proof of authenticity and tamper-evidence.

 This document uses the Concise Data Definition Language (CDDL {{RFC8610}}) to define the data structure of CoRIM and CoMID tags, as well as the extensions to CoSWID.
 The CDDL definitions provided define nested containers.
 Typically, the CDDL types used for nested containers are maps.
 Every key used in the maps is a named type that is associated with an corresponding uint via a block of rules appended at the end of the CDDL definition.